hjr265/updateasap/README.md

 Log in with your email address (no password, we send you a link).
 Select programming tools and services you want to keep an eye on for updates.
 You receive emails and notifications over a Slack-compatible webhook.

-## Adding Support For More Tools and Services
+## More Tools and Services

+Please open issues to request support for new tools and services.
+PRs are more than welcome.

 Check the `registry/` directory for examples.